edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

     The image file is now ready to be flashed on a medium to create a bootable drive with the needed applications and basic configurations.

 ### Boot into the OS
-Boot into the OS by
+Boot into the OS by:

 - [flashing the image](#flash-the-image) and installing the OS on a device, or
 - [running it in an emulator](#run-in-an-emulator)